-Fight between stepfather and stepson leads to gunshot injury and arrest
+Fight between stepfather and stepson leads to shooting and arrest

 Latest Weather Blog

-Fight between stepfather and stepson leads to gunshot injury and arrest
+Fight between stepfather and stepson leads to shooting and arrest

 BATON ROUGE - Investigators with the Baton Rouge Police Department say a fight between a stepfather and stepson ended with one man sustaining a gunshot to the leg and the other being hauled off to jail on charges of attempted murder.